carolinac22/rocketchat.github.io/_posts/2019/2020/02/2020-02-18-challenges-slack-migration.md

 Rocket.Chat also has integrations with the Atlassian suite products: Bitbucket, Confluence and Jira, so you can keep your DevOps setup when moving over.

-These reasons make Rocket.chat´s your perfect ally to improve the communication inside your organization and also with your clients.
+These reasons make Rocket.Chat´s your perfect ally to improve the communication inside your organization and also with your clients.
 Stop losing potential leads because of a wrong communication.
 [Let's work together](https://rocket.chat/contact).

 **Subscribe to our newsletter and receive constant updates on our solutions !**